 When it comes to content, if your first paragraph is not interesting enough for the readers in the first 3 seconds, most people will start skipping through.

-When they start to do so, they stop reading, and so you will have lower chances of converting your lookers into bookers.
+When they start to do so, they stop reading, thus, you will have lower chances of converting your lookers into bookers.

 5. Choose the right tone